Stop Scrolling. Start Doing

 "What do you want for dinner?"
 "I don’t care, you pick."
 "I don't care either, whatever you want."

-The 5-3-1 Method: Person A picks five places.
-Person B narrows it to three.
-Person A makes the final call.
+The 5-3-1 Method: Person A suggests five spots.
+Person B cuts it to three.
+Person A picks the winner from that shortlist.
 Total time: 60 seconds.

-The Veto Power: You get one "No" per night.
-Use it or lose it.
-If you veto, you are legally required to provide the alternative.
+The Veto Rule: You get one "No" per night.
+If you use it, you must provide a viable alternative immediately.
+No exceptions.

+It turns a 20-minute argument into a 60-second process.
 We provide the answer so you can stop negotiating and start eating.
-Stop scrolling.
-Start doing.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.